Central England temperature: Data quality

 unheated room data.
 Daily temperatures in unheated rooms are, however, not reliably convertible to daily outdoor values, because of the slow thermal response of the rooms.
 For this reason, no daily series truly representative of CET can begin before about 1770.

 These problems account for the lower precision to which the early monthly means were quoted by Manley.
 Parker et al. (1992) addressed this by not using data prior to 1772, since their daily series required more accurate data than did the original series of monthly means.
 Before 1722, instrumental records do not overlap and Manley used a non-instrumental series from Utrecht compiled by Labrijn (1945), to make the monthly central England temperature (CET) series complete.

 For a period early in the 21st century there were two versions of the series: the "official" version maintained by the Hadley Centre in Exeter, and a version that was maintained by the late Philip Eden which he argued was more consistent with the series as originally compiled by Manley.

-The warmest year on record was recorded in 2022, with an average temperature of 11.15 degrees Celsius.
-This beat the previous 2014 record by 0.2 degrees and was almost 2 degrees over the 1961-1990 average.
+The warmest year on record was recorded in 2025, with an average temperature of 11.23 degrees Celsius.
+This beat the previous 2022 record by 0.08 degrees and was almost 2 degrees over the 1961-1990 average.

 Trends revealed by the series

 CET and its 10-year and 30-year moving averages (orange and black traces, respectively).

 This stacked warming stripes graphic—technically a two-dimensional heat map—organizes CETs by month (vertically) and by year (horizontally).

 During the eighteenth and nineteenth centuries, a cool period which coincided with cool winters and generally cool summers, the temperatures fluctuated widely but with little trend.
 From 1910, temperatures increased until about 1950, when they flattened before a sharp rising trend began in about 1975.
 The warmest decade on record is the 2010s (2011–2020) with a mean temperature of 10.40 C. (Note: Alternatively, if decades are measured from 00-09, the 2000s become the warmest decade on record, with a mean temperature of 10.39 C. However, the prevailing method of measuring decades is 01-00.)

 Both the general warming trend and the hottest year on record at the time, 2014, have been attributed to human-caused climate change using observational and climate model-based techniques.
-This record was subsequently broken in 2022, when a mean CET of 11.15 C was recorded, 1.68 C-change above the 1961-90 average and breaking the 2014 record by nearly 0.2 C-change.
+This record was subsequently broken in 2022, when a mean CET of 11.15 C was recorded, 1.68 C-change above the 1961-90 average and breaking the 2014 record by nearly 0.2 C-change, and again in 2025, when a mean CET of 11.23 C was recorded, breaking the 2022 record by 0.08 C-change.